 Today, Peru’s surfing scene is vibrant and growing.
 The broad variety of waves and conditions means there are locations suitable for every kind of surfer from beginner to pro.

 The country has gradually made its mark on the international surfing scene.
 Over the years Peru has hosted major events including the ISA World Championships, the World Surf League and the Pan American Games.

 There is also no shortage of homegrown surfing talent.
 Several world champions have hailed from Peru, including Felipe Pomar (men’s world champion in 1965), Sofía Mulánovich (women’s world champion in 2004) and Cristobal de Col (junior world champion in 2011).

 The capital city, Lima, is the centre of Peru’s surfing scene and offers an impressive range of options for hitting the waves.
 The city is within close reach of many excellent surfing locations, from the busy beaches of Miraflores to secluded spots along the coast.

 Wondering where to get started?
 There’s no better way to discover the surf in Lima than with some friendly local experts.
-Surf & Trek Peru offers surfing packages in the Lima district, from day trips to multi-day personalised surf safaris.
+Here are some recommended surf experiences you can try:

 Surfing seasons in Lima

 It’s possible to surf in Lima at any time of year, although there are some seasonal differences.
 In the summer months – from December to February – there are northern swells, less wind, and the water is warmer.

 Conversely, the winter months from June to August bring southern swells and usually much bigger waves, while the water and air are colder.
 Throughout the year, water temperatures in Lima vary from 14–20°C.